-- About
+About

 Evan Bernick joined the NIU Law faculty in 2021.
 He teaches courses in constitutional law, criminal law, criminal procedure, administrative law and legislation.

-From 2020 to 2021, Professor Bernick was a visiting professor at the Georgetown University Law Center and the executive director of the Georgetown Center for the Constitution.
-Before that, he served as a clerk to Judge Diane S. Sykes of the United States Court of Appeals for the Seventh Circuit.
+From 2020 to 2021, Bernick was a visiting professor at the Georgetown University Law Center and executive director of the Georgetown Center for the Constitution.
+He previously served as a clerk to Judge Diane S. Sykes of the United States Court of Appeals for the Seventh Circuit.
 From April 2017 to April 2019, he was a visiting lecturer at Georgetown and a resident fellow of the Center for the Constitution.

-His scholarship covers a range of topics, from constitutional law, to philosophy of law, to social movements, to law enforcement.
-He has published with the Georgetown Law Journal, the Notre Dame Law Review, the William and Mary Law Review and the George Mason Law Review, among other journals.
-His book, The Original Meaning of the Fourteenth Amendment: Its Letter and Spirit (2021), with Randy E. Barnett, was published by Harvard University Press under its Belknap imprint "for books of long-lasting importance, superior in scholarship and physical production, chosen whether or not they might be profitable."
+His scholarship covers constitutional law, philosophy of law, social movements, and law enforcement.
+He has published with the Georgetown Law Journal, Notre Dame Law Review, William and Mary Law Review, and George Mason Law Review.
+His book, The Original Meaning of the Fourteenth Amendment: Its Letter and Spirit (2021), with Randy E. Barnett, was published by Harvard University Press under its Belknap imprint.

 Areas of Expertise